codelovingcat/codelovingcat/README.md

 # <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = "50px"> Hi there.
+###

-### 🎯 I am Ürem from Turkey.
-I live in İstanbul is a historical and very beautiful city.
+🎯 I am Ürem from Turkey.
+I live in İstanbul — a historical and very beautiful city.
-I have been working as a Software Developer for about 3 years.
+I have been working as a Full Stack Software Developer for about 4+ years.
-I focus on learning while working on projects.🚀 👨🏾‍🚀  👩🏼‍💻
+I focus on learning while working on projects. 🚀👨🏾‍🚀👩🏼‍💻